Sea of Galilee: Archaeology

-In 1986 the Ancient Galilee Boat, also known as the Jesus Boat, was discovered on the northwest shore during a drought when water levels receded.
-It is an ancient fishing boat from the 1st century AD, and although there is no evidence directly linking the boat to Jesus and his disciples, it nevertheless is an example of the kind of boat that Jesus and his disciples, some of whom were fishermen, may have used.

 During a routine sonar scan in 2003 (finding published in 2013), archaeologists discovered an enormous conical stone structure.
 The structure, which has a diameter of around 230 ft, is made of boulders and stones.
 The ruins are estimated to be between 2,000 and 12,000 years old and are about 10 m underwater.
 The estimated weight of the monument is over 60,000 tons.
 Researchers explain that the site resembles early burial sites in Europe and was likely built in the early Bronze Age.

 In February 2018, archaeologists discovered seven intact mosaics with Greek inscriptions.
 One inscription, at five meters one of the longest found to date in western Galilee, gives the names of donors and the names and positions of church officials, including Irenaeus, bishop of Tyre in 445.
 Another mosaic mentions a woman as a donor to the church's construction.
 This inscription is the first in the region to mention a female donor.